 It’s Christmas!!!
 Surely that means Fido can have a little turkey, right?

 Well, in a word, yes, yes he can.
 Many of the holiday foods we enjoy are fine for pets in their naked state – it’s what we add to them that can be harmful to our pets.
 Dogs can enjoy plain turkey, potatoes, sweet potatoes, pumpkin, and peas, but they have difficulty with many of the ingredients that are added to these basics.
-Butter, salt, spices, even alcohol can be in things as seemingly innocent as mashed potatoes, which can be high in salt and may even include garlic, which can be toxic to pets.
+Butter, salt, spices, and even alcohol can be in things as seemingly innocent as mashed potatoes, which can be high in salt and may even include garlic, which can be toxic to pets.
 Many candies and desserts may also contain xylitol, a sweetener that is poisonous to pets, or chocolate.

 The best way to help your pets celebrate with you is to set aside raw ingredients or items that have not been seasoned for them to snack on when you eat the seasoned versions.
 Dogs can eat all of the following: